software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 >
 > Create an issue for each task.
 Add the "task" label, the user story's label and either "frontend" or "backend" label for the issues.
 Add the issues to the Sprint 2 Backlog project.

+{: .important-title }

+> Exercise 21
+>
+> Add instructions on _how to start the frontend application_ to the `README.md` file under the "Usage guide" subheading.

 ## Cross-Origin Resource Sharing (CORS)

 The Vite development server is serving the JavaScript files from an URL that starts with `http://localhost:5173`.
 Our backend is accessible in the URL `http://localhost:8080`.
 When we send a request with the `fetch` function from the frontend to our backend, we send a request to a _different origin_.
 These kind of requests are called _cross-orgin_ requests.